 Israelite Heritage.
 Justhinkaboutit.
 Real Israelites.
 Suggestions on Studying a Foreign Language.
 Learning a foreign language is not a matter of reading some grammar rules and memorizing some vocabulary words-- although those are important activities, not to be ignored.

 Thanks!
+The Hebrew alphabet has 22 letters, five of which use different forms at the end of a word.
+The chart below has the block, script, Rashi letters and the numeric values.
 Learn Hebrew - From Alef Bet to Intermediate - Free Video Intro - At Home With Hebrew - Beginner's Introduction to Hebrew.
 Hebraic Roots, Christianity & the Hebrew alphabet.
 Foundation Research: The Hebrew Letters - Individual Portraits.
 A HEBREW OR GREEK NEW TESTAMENT?
 Another contibuting factor to misinterpretation is that the books of the "New Testament" are "Greek documents.

 " The fact that the "New Testament" texts we have are in Greek, makes them no more "Greek documents" than the Septuagint (Greek) version of the Old Testament, which the rabbis wrote into Greek 200 years before Yeshua.
 The rabbis did this (as did someone at some point with the "New Testament" letters), for the benefit of the non-Jewish world so that they could also learn of the God and faith of Israel.
 Thus, the "New Testament" documents remain Hebrew texts written in a Hebrew mindset, and must be studied that way, if we are to determine what the authors' meanings are.
 And until we learn the true original meaning, discussing "what the verse means to us" (as is done in many so called "studies") is a an exercise in futility and leads to error.